Berlin Auction

 Since 2006, Lempertz’ spring season in Berlin has commenced with the traditional Berlin Auction.
 The various departments work very closely for this well-established concept of themed auctions.
 A variety of objects with a Prussian connection come under the hammer, principally porcelain, silver and paintings.
 Lempertz is the leading house worldwide for important European porcelains.

-Virtual tour through the preview of our auction in 2022
+Virtual tour through the preview of our auction in Berlin

-We are pleased to offer you a virtual tour through the preview of our last Prussian Sale and Berlin Salon.
+We are pleased to offer you a virtual tour through the preview of auction 1242.

 Our Experts – Your Contacts